NikolajHee/BACHELOR_THESIS/README.md

 The scripts were run using the files in `/scripts`.
 The data is assumed to lay in folder `PTB_XL/`.

-## License

-Information about the project's license and any relevant terms or conditions.

 ## Files

 A list of the important files in the repository and their purposes.